 Becoming compliant with IFRS 16 needs a robust project plan.
 This requires the Finance, Real Estate, and IT departments to get organized, to understand the impact, and to make some important decisions.

-- All changes and reasonable changes in a contract must be considered, establishing more active contract management and urgent need for disclosure of information beyond the figures.
+- All changes and reasonable changes in a contract must be considered, establishing more active contract management and an urgent need for disclosure of information beyond the figures.

-- The results of the calculation have direct impact on the balance sheet.
+- The results of the calculation have a direct impact on the balance sheet.
 Beginning next year, there will be more attention focused on the new assets and liabilities for leases and the process of calculation and publication.

-What you may expect from your supplier
+What should you expect from your software supplier?

 Director Product Management